General Program Schedule

 What to Bring

-Participants in Session I will be sent a specific packing list upon acceptance.
+Participants in Session I: Food and Farming in Vermont will be sent a specific packing list upon acceptance.

-All students in sessions II, III, IV and V should bring the following items:
+All students in sessions II, III, and IV should bring the following items:

 - Bed linens (sheets, pillow, blanket) for an extra-long twin sized bed